 Comment #51.
 Section (6)(b) requires the permit to include a requirement to implement any pollutant reduction actions approved as part of a pollutant minimization plan "adopted in the applicable variance."
 A PMP is not adopted in a variance so it would be better to express this permit element as requiring incorporation of the PMP into the permit by reference, or requiring compliance with the PMP developed in compliance with the variance.

 Response.
-Federal variance requirements at 40 CFR 131.14(b)(1)(A)(3) and (b)(1)(B)(2) require that a variance include, if no additional feasible pollutant control technology can be identified, adoption and implementation of a Pollutant Minimization Plan.
+Federal variance regulation in 40 CFR 131.14(b)(1)(ii)(A)(3) and (b)(1)(ii)(B)(2) require that a variance includes adoption and implementation of a Pollutant Minimization Plan if no additional feasible pollutant control technology can be identified.
 EPA has clarified that this PMP is to be adopted by the State in the variance.
-DEQ is clarifying section (6)(b) to clarify this requirement.
+DEQ is revising section (6)(b) to clarify this requirement.
 DEQ has made changes in response to this comment.

 Comment #52.
 The language in section 6 should make clear that the responsibility for identifying and documenting BMPs for non-point sources is DEQ’s.

 Response.
-DEQ agrees that federal language requires DEQ to identify non-point source BMPs for a waterbody variance and has changed language in section 5 accordingly.
+DEQ agrees that federal language requires DEQ to identify cost-effective and reasonable non-point source BMPs in the supporting documentation for a waterbody variance and has changed language in section 5 accordingly.
 DEQ has made changes to the rule language in response to this comment.

 Comment #53.
 The rule should make clear that where a permittee does have control over nonpoint sources, the pollutant minimization plan must demonstrate conformity with the BMPs identified by DEQ that are a part of a water body variance.

 Response.
-DEQ has amended section (6)(b) in response to this comment.
+DEQ has amended section (6)(b) in response to this comment, but uses wording consistent with DEQ’s intent and the federal regulations.

 Comment #54.
 DEQ should include a guidance on how it will determine which provision for the Highest Attainable Condition will apply.
 The proposed rule does not describe what DEQ will do with regard to permits if DEQ determines that additional feasible pollutant control technologies are available.